Achieving conscious-exit projection requires learning a delicate

 on each part if falling asleep is a potential problem.

-several minutes, however, should be spent on the deep physical
+At least several minutes, however, should be spent on the deep physical

 relaxation part at the start – longer for beginners.
 I cannot